Interview with Gillie Street

 Description

-Gillie Street was born in Aglionby, Carlisle, and spent her early childhood in Tyneside before moving back to Cumberland aged eleven.
-Street recalls attending grammar school in Brampton and her first flying experience on a Barnstormer.
+Gillie Street was born in Aglionby, Carlisle, and spent her early childhood in Tyneside before moving back to Cumberland, aged 11.
+Gillie recalls attending grammar school in Brampton and her first flying experience on a Barnstormer.
 Upon leaving school she undertook secretarial training, completed civil service exams, and found employment in London.
-Met her future-husband there, Morris Gilbert, a navigator of the Royal New Zealand Airforce.
-Her department was evacuated to Birmingham where she volunteered for the Women’s Auxiliary Air Force following the bleak first winter.
-After training in London, Street was stationed at RAF Middle Wallop during the Battle of Britain.
-She describes the shock of the first attack, organising an early lunch for the reoccurring raids, sheltering in the basement, and a close call with a live bomb while surveying damage with the engineering officer.
-Street recalls being promoted, working with Donald Bennett, and the secretive atmosphere surrounding his involvement with Barnes Wallis.
-Street also talks about life at RAF High Wycombe and describes observing disagreements regarding the American bombing tactics; having a half-day off on Sundays; and the monthly sherry party where she met her second-husband Freddie, a doctor in the Australian Army.
-After the war, Street recollects flying on a C-47 over Holland, the Ruhr, Dresden, and Berlin, her reaction upon viewing the devastation, and explains her belief that the Bomber Command operations were justified.
-Finally, Street talks about her post-war life including marrying Freddie, moving to Australia by boat and living in Sydney, before buying and working on a farm in Orange in the 1960s.
+Here she met her future-husband, Morris Gilbert, a navigator of the Royal New Zealand Airforce.
+Her department was evacuated to Birmingham where she volunteered for the Women’s Auxiliary Air Force, following the bleak first winter.
+After training in London, she was stationed at RAF Middle Wallop during the Battle of Britain.
+She describes the shock of the first attack, organising an early lunch for the recurring raids, sheltering in the basement, and a close call with a live bomb while surveying damage with the engineering officer.
+Gillie recalls being promoted, working with Donald Bennett, and the secretive atmosphere surrounding his involvement with Barnes Wallis.
+She also talks about life at RAF High Wycombe and describes observing disagreements regarding the American bombing tactics; having a half-day off on Sundays; and the monthly sherry party where she met her second-husband Freddie, a doctor in the Australian Army.
+After the war, she recollects flying on a C-47 over Holland, the Ruhr, Dresden and Berlin, her reaction upon viewing the devastation, and explains her belief that the Bomber Command operations were justified.
+Finally, Gillie talks about her post-war life including marrying Freddie, moving to Australia, travelling there by boat and living in Sydney before buying and working on a farm in Orange in the 1960s.

 Creator